6.2 Administration and governance

 The Student Counselling Service (Studenterrådgivningen) is an institution under the Danish Ministry of Higher Education and Science.
 The service provides social, psychological, and psychiatric counselling and treatment to students at bachelor, professional bachelor, and master’s level, so they can complete their studies without an unnecessary extension and without unnecessary drop-outs.

-Other public/publicly funded actors with relevance for the Danish education of young people are:
+Other public/publicly funded actors with relevance for the Danish education of young people

-Self-governing education institutions: General and vocational education institutions as well as adult education centres are self-governing education institutions, which means that the institutions are responsible for the management of the education institution.
+Self-governing education institutions: General and vocational upper secondary education institutions as well as adult education centres are self-governing education institutions, which means that the institutions are responsible for the management of the education institution.
 The responsibility of the management is split between the board and the headmaster/school management.
 The institutions finance the implementation of one or more of the upper secondary education programmes by means of grants from the Ministry of Children and Education.
 The main part of a grant is based on the number of pupils.
 The National Agency for IT and Learning administers a database with an overview of all recognised education institutions in Denmark.

 Self-governing higher education institutions: Universities, business academies, university colleges, maritime education institutions, and higher education institutions within the fine arts.
 See a list of recognised higher education institutions since 2000.